 Substitutions and Additions

-- Slice baby potatoes in half instead of using full size Yukon gold potatoes.
-While you could use russet potatoes or red potatoes, I find Yukon gold yields the crispiest, creamiest result.
+Use cute little potatoes!
+Slice baby potatoes in half instead of using full size Yukon gold potatoes.

-- Try beef tallow in place of the duck fat if you can't find it in your local grocery store.
+Use beef fat or shmaltz (chicken fat).
+Try beef tallow or chicken fat in place of the duck fat if you can't find it in your local grocery store.
 Avoid bacon fat, olive oil, or vegetable oils, as they will not yield the same result.
 Splurge on the good stuff for this recipe!

 Equipment